Mill photographs ©P Hicks, Jim Woodward-Nutt & Alan Gifford

 National Mills Weekend is the annual festival of our milling heritage and provides you with a fantastic opportunity to visit mills, many of which are not usually open to the public.

-In 2014 it will take place on the 10th and 11th May and we hope even more mills than in previous years will open their
+12th and 13th May and we hope even more mills than in previous years will open their

 doors and welcome visitors.
 Until the advent of the steam engine, wind and watermills provided the only source of power for many different processes - from making flour, paper, cloth to hammering metal and extracting oils.
 You